** If you are looking for the verses, skip the first half of this...

 When she passed away, we found out there would be a grave side service.
-Sheri and I got to Rose Hill Cemetery, and found the family gathering under the funeral home tent, to get out of the hot sun.
-The casket was at the front of the tent, on the big metal rollers, above the grave.
-The cloth drapes hid the dirt.
+Sheri and I got to Rose Hill Cemetery, as the family gathered under the funeral home tent, to get out of the hot sun.
+The casket was at the front, on metal rollers above the grave.
+Cloth drapes hid the dirt.
 I don't remember a lot of flowers.

 We sat in silence.